How does a Pintle Hook work?

 We recommend the yellow and black powder coat, low wear Couplemate unit CM532 (ADR APPROVED).

 Your vehicle will tow better, save on fuel and tyre wear with ADR approved products.

-What are some of the problems with non-certified equipment?
+What are some of the problems with non-certified equipment installed on new trailers?

 - Non-certified equipment does not have a letter of approval with a CRN.
 Your protection against cheap, untested imports is the CRN.

 - Product failure frequently occurs with a non-certified product.
-Failure can also happen through incorrect trailer setup.
+Failure can also happen through an incorrect trailer setup.

 Product testing and CRN approved equipment dramatically reduces failures, accidents and reduces downtime.

 Talk to Bruce, Christopher or Mike on 0733483822, if you have trouble with your towing setup,